fiso64/MusicBeeSearchBar/README.md

 - **Action Types**:
   - Play (with optional shuffle)
   - Queue Next
+  - Open Album/Artist
   - etc.
-- **Quick Launcher**: Can be used as a quick song/album selector while MusicBee is hidden
+- **Quick Launcher**: Can also be used as a quick song/album selector while MusicBee is hidden

 ## Installation